-This guide has been produced in response to a number of specific queries about managing cloud services from schools.
+This guide has been produced in response to a number of specific queries about managing G Suite from schools.

 It should not be read as a recommendation or endorsement of any specific product.
 The Connected Learning Advisory is a Ministry of Education supported service that provides schools with technology information relevant to their queries and does not recommend one product over another.